18F/handbook/_pages/general/who-we-are/glossary.md

 * **OLU** - On-Line University, where our agency's mandatory training classes are hosted.

 * **Open source software** - Software that does not charge users a purchase or licensing fee for modifying or redistributing the source code.
 Anyone can study, change, or distribute the code for any purpose.
-18F has an [open source policy](https://github.com/18F/open-source-policy/blob/master/policy.md).

-* **OPP** - [Office of Products and Programs](../office-of-products-and-programs/).
-OPP helps the public use and understand government, and helps agencies understand and serve the public.
-To achieve this, they create, discover, connect and share practical solutions and products that transform government.
-OPP is a division within TTS.

 * **OSC** - Office of Strategic Communications.
 GSA’s resource for external and internal communication needs.
 They respond to inquiries from journalists and work closely with the [TTS Outreach]({{site.baseurl}}/outreach/) team.